montigno/mri_works/README.md

 It can be interfaced with many software and APIs : Nipype, Numpy, Nilearn, Scipy, ImageJ ....

 Features :
-- sequential loop 'For'.
+- sequential or multiprocessing For Loop.
-- multiprocessing loop 'For_multiprocessing'.
+- 'If' structure.
-- structure 'If'.
+- script tool.
 - dynamic inputs.
 - pipeline processing by [Capsul](http://brainvisa.info/capsul/index.html) or mri_works (integrating multithreading)
 - bricks are very easy to make.